-This new image form ESA’s Philae lander shows one of the 52-foot-long solar arrays from the Rosetta spacecraft with comet 67P/Churyumov–Gerasimenko hovering in the background.
+This new image from ESA’s Philae lander shows one of the 52-foot-long (16-meter-long) solar arrays from the Rosetta spacecraft with comet 67P/Churyumov–Gerasimenko hovering in the background.

 A camera aboard the European Space Agency’s Philae lander snapped this “selfie” of one of the Rosetta spacecraft’s 52-foot-long (16-meter) solar arrays, with comet 67P/Churyumov–Gerasimenko hovering in the background some 10 miles (16 kilometers) away.
 The image, taken by the Comet Infrared and Visible Analyzer (CIVA), was taken on October 7.
 Philae, which is connected to the Rosetta orbiter at this time, will make its descent to the surface of the comet on November 12.